shamrockiris/API_handle/README.md

-This file is some experiences for API handling.
+This file is some experiences for ETL Practice.